• Skip to main content

 This recipe uses easy ingredients that may be already in your pantry or can be easily procured from the local grocery stores.
 For measurements, please refer to the recipe card.

-• Makhana- Any good quality brand works well for this recipe.
-You may use fresh pack from any local; store.
+• Makhana (Foxnuts/ Lotus seeds)- You may use a fresh pack from any local store.
 Make sure to store them in a dry container for future storage.

 Salted Makhanas